hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 #### Long-form content

 If a cell contains long-form or descriptive content, use the link style that is most appropriate for the hierarchy and frequency of links within the content.
-If there are a minimal number of links within the content, `primary` styling may be appropriate, but if there are many links `secondary` styling may be more appropriate.
+If there are a minimal number of links, `primary` styling may be appropriate, but if there are many links `secondary` styling may be more appropriate.

 ![Links in long-form content](/assets/components/table/longform-content-links.png)